IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 ## Add adding noopener noreferer to external links

-When we add external links with target="\_blank" attribute the browser allows the opened tab
+When we add external links with `target="_blank"` attribute the browser allows the opened tab to run in the same process as the opener website, which means that if the newly opened tab has performance issues that might affect the opener page, moreover a critical security vulnerability would be the fact that the newly opened tab can access the previous page's properties via `window.opener` with that change, update the DOM.

 ### Use DOCTYPE and force internet explorer to use it's best rendering engine

-When your add `<!DOCTYPE html>` to add html file it let's the browser know that this page is using the latest version of html, there's nothing new under the sun here, however Internet explorer and Microsoft Edge usually ship with the engine from previous browsers which also contain errors and security vulnerabilities from previous browsers, one of these features is CSS in JS
+When your add `<!DOCTYPE html>` to add html file it let's the browser know that this page is using the latest version of html, there's nothing new under the sun here, however Internet explorer and Microsoft Edge usually ship with the engine from previous browsers which also contain errors and security vulnerabilities from previous browsers, one of these features is CSS in JS which allows you to write JS in CSS and have the browser execute it, this could be a source for a XSS in you application.

-## Don't keep apis keys to javascript code
+## Don't keep API keys to JavaScript code

 Unless your API key contains extra protection keeping it in the Javascript code is a mistake and any user who can access your site will can use your that api key and if it is linked to any special privileges the user can exploit your application as he wishes.

-## Prefer http only cookies for sensitive data
+## Prefer HTTP only cookies for sensitive data

 Http only cookies are like the name itself, are only accessible via http, that way evil scripts cannot read your users sensitive cookies and use them for their own interests.